 The Quintin Senior VIII finished 15th overall and their IM3 crew, with one late substitute forcing it to row as IM2, finished 61st.
 Only 7½ seconds behind them were the Quintin "Supervets", racing for and winning the men's Masters F pennant.
 This crew were also pleased to note that their time beat those of all the men's Masters E crews and all but two of the Masters D.

-The full results may be found at quintinhead/results.php?date=2017-01-28.
+Full results may be found on this website at ../quintinhead/results.php?date=2017-01-28.

 Photographs of the pennant winners may be found at http://quintinboatclub.org/gallery/index.php?ref=2505.